lawmurray/mendingwall/docs/contributing.md

 ## Suggested workflow

+!!! info
+    This section is written for potential contributors who would like to explore the issues that Mending Wall seeks to address, in order to improve the app and Linux desktop experience.

 You have several options as a work environment:

-1. Use a virtual machine, perhaps run via [Boxes](https://apps.gnome.org/Boxes/) or [VirtualBox](https://www.virtualbox.org/) to make it easy.
-Install a Linux distribution to work with.
-There is value in testing different Linux distributions as they often apply their own themes to desktop environments and this may reveal new issues that require attention.
-This might be a good chance to try a new distribution!
+1. Use a virtual machine, perhaps run via [Boxes](https://apps.gnome.org/Boxes/), [virt-manager](https://virt-manager.org/) or [VirtualBox](https://www.virtualbox.org/), and install a Linux distribution to work with.
+There is value in testing different Linux distributions, so consider it a chance to try something new!
-2. Use your current system but first create a snapshot that you can restore in case of problems, perhaps using [Timeshift](https://github.com/linuxmint/timeshift) or [Snapper](http://snapper.io/)
+2. Use your current system but first create a snapshot that you can restore in case of problems, perhaps using [Timeshift](https://github.com/linuxmint/timeshift) or [Snapper](http://snapper.io/).
 3. Use your current system if you are determined to fix everything that breaks anyway.
 You do, after all, only live once.

 ### Investigating breakages